-- 1. Connect the incoming cable to IN on the RF splitter. - Connect one coaxial cable from OUT on the RF splitter to CABLE IN on the cable box. - Connect one coaxial cable from OUT on the RF splitter to ANT 1/MAIN on the TV back panel. - 4.
-Connect one coaxial cable from OUT on the cable box to ANTENNA IN on the VCR back panel. - 5.
-Connect the cable box outputs to the TV as shown in either figure 4 or figure 5, earlier in this chapter.
+- 1. Connect the incoming cable to IN on the RF splitter. - 2.
+Connect one coaxial cable from OUT on the RF splitter to CABLE IN on the cable box. - Connect one coaxial cable from OUT on the RF splitter to ANT 1/MAIN on the TV back panel.
+This connection also allows you to use the TV Guide On Screen® and Split Screen features. - Connect one coaxial cable from OUT on the cable box to ANTENNA IN on the VCR back panel. - Connect the cable box outputs to the TV as shown in one of the options listed below.
 This connection allows the TV to receive the best available signal directly from the cable box.

-Figure 4: Component video output to the TV's COMPONENT Y Pb Pr jacks; analog stereo audio to the associated AUDIO jacks.
+Figure 1: Component video output to the TV's COMPONENT Y Pb Pr jacks; analog stereo audio to the associated AUDIO jacks.